Once it’s obvious to the people around you that you’ve made a self-created social gaffe, how do you deal with it?

 Because she stayed calm, she was able to see the situation quickly and easily for what it really was.
 It wasn’t a shocking and embarrassing social gaffe at all; it was simply a funny mistake which anyone could have made.
 Because she then handled it all with good grace and humour, people in the room laughed with her and not at her.
 Most empathised and wished her well.
 It would have been great if she really was on my course although I don’t believe assertiveness was something she lacked.

 Self-regulation or self-control is a key element in emotional intelligence.
-People who keep elevated levels of emotional self-control tend to do well in social situations and, in my experience, life in general.
+People who keep elevated levels of emotional self-control tend to do well in most social situations and, in my experience, life in general.
 This lady remained calm and fully in control throughout which then led to her classy and good-natured exit.
 The way she handled it enabled her self-confidence to remain high.

-My workshop that morning was all about developing more Assertiveness.
+My workshop that morning was all about developing more assertiveness.
 As the trainer I loved her for handling her gaffe the way she did because she supplied a brilliant, if unplanned, example of assertive behaviour which became one of the learning points on the day.

 I hope you have enjoyed this article.
 If you have, please subscribe to either the blog or my newsletter to ensure you hear about subsequent articles and other useful and informative material.